LucasWBritz/TagAC/README.md

     ├── 02 Building Blocks                 # Shared code used to build and integrate the services ├── 03 Domain                          # Domain layer
     ├── 04 Services                        # Available APIS
-    │   ├── Access Control                 # API Desinged to only take care of allowing or denying access.
-    │   ├── Identity                       # API to manage authentication.
+    │   ├── Access Control                 # API Designed to only take care of allowing or denying access │   ├── Identity                       # API to manage authentication.
 Generates JWT │   ├── Management                     # API responsible to manage access control.
 Authorize or revoke access to credentials
     │   │   ├── Management.Domain          # The specialized domain focused on management business rules